StianRampoldi/VLES_lagoon_ES/README.md

 The differential equations of the state variables of the system are defined using a systemic gain-loss approach.
 The equations for the ecosystem services on the other are more varied depending on the type of service.

-The code requires different additional data to run imported from separate CSV files:
+The code requires different additional data to run imported from separate CSV files, that are stored in the folder "data":
 * initial conditions
 * parameters
 * time-series